shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 ### Power Distribution board

 The frame of your quadcopter probably will have a power distribution board of its own with solder points.
-However, I used a separate power distribution board with T-type connectors for the ESCs and the battery.
+However, I used a separate [power distribution board](http://www.amazon.in/APM-PX4-Power-Distribution-Board/dp/B010NK8V70/ref=sr_1_2?ie=UTF8&qid=1496164735&sr=8-2&keywords=power+distribution+board) with the B1-type connectors for the ESCs and the battery.

 This went right under the base of the quadcopter.
 It's a bit of tight fit to get all the ESC connecting wires under the base.
 Again, use zip-ties to secure it to the base.

 The ground clearance is quite low with the power distribution board attached.
-You can use a landing gear to increase this.
+You can buy a landing or make your own to increase this.

 ### Flight Computer and Battery